EU Kids Online

 Provides an entry point for the European Commission policies and activities related to Europe and culture.
 Covers topics such as audiovisual sector policies and culture and creative industries.

 Statistical office of the European Union.
 Information society statistics, including data on Europeans' internet access and use.
-See theme section Industry, Trade & Services.
+The data are available in the theme section Science, Technology and Digital Society --> Digital Economy and Society.

 Co-operation organisation for the ICT (information and communications technology) industry in Finland.
 Presents some key facts and links to information on pay TV, TV subscriptions in cable networks, etc.